enterstudio/qeryz-microsurvey-tool/readme.txt

 Get 700% more responses than a normal survey.
 Qeryz is a pop-up, as-you-go microsurvey tool that you can put in any and every webpage you have in your website.
 Never ask your customers to click on a link to go to your survey.
 Gather customer insights without the hassle.
 Create surveys in multiple choice, checkbox, scale or a simple text area.

+ = IMPORTANT =
+Qeryz Microsurvey has renamed to Qeryz Wordpress Survey.
+If you have trouble updating your plugin, just delete the old version and install the newer version of the plugin.

 == Installation ==

 This section describes how to install the plugin and get it working.

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress